dashbaord202401/888666-stackmates/README.md

 You are a reflection of the people you spend the most time with.
 [Culture builds loyalty](https://mm.dreamineering.com/docs/value/money/tokenomics/tokenomics-games/), loyalty builds liquidity.

+AI will kill digital marketing by making everyone experts.

+Everyone can be a liquidity provider.

+## Questions

+What does sustainable success look like?

+What [range of capabilities](https://mm.dreamineering.com/docs/principles/people/capabilities/) does each person need to develop in the era of AI and Blockchain?

+What [range of capabilities](https://mm.dreamineering.com/docs/principles/people/culture/teamwork) will [successful](https://mm.dreamineering.com/docs/value) organisations require to thrive in business?

 ## Principles

 [First Principles:](https://mm.dreamineering.com/docs/principles) The hardest problem is [identifying the problem](https://mm.dreamineering.com/docs/principles/problems/problem-identification/) to focus attention on.
 The second hardest problem is getting people to [align their focus](https://mm.dreamineering.com/docs/value/wisdom/big-picture-intentions) on solving that problem.